phillymedia/pmn-data-batch-process-for-topics/README.md

 KLANGOO_SECRET_KEY = The Klangoo key for Klangoo authentication.
 KLANGOO_CALK = The api key for Klangoo authentication.
 KLANGOO_ENDPOINT = "https://magnetapi.klangoo.com/Service.svc"
 SIZE = The number of posts will be processed at a time.
 It should be 0 < SIZE <= 40.
-SLEEPING_TIME = Keeps the process slow down to avoid overload the Arc Server.
-It should be 2 <= SIZE <= 5.
+(My suggestion is 30) SLEEPING_TIME = Keeps the process slow down to avoid overload the Arc Server.
+It should be 2 <= SIZE <= 6.
+(If you run the process at peak time, the SIZE should be 6)
 ```

 ### `Run the process`